Circuit Bremgarten: Motorcycle racing

 The Grand Prix of Bern took place at Bremgarten from 1931 to 1937 and also in 1947 and 1948.
 In August 1931 the Bern (Swiss) Grand Prix took place and the Irish motorcyclist Stanley Woods won the 500cc event on a Norton.
 He won three more events here; 1932 350cc and 500cc races and 1933 500cc race also on a Norton.
 Jimmie Guthrie won the 350cc and 500cc races in 1937.

 The Bremgarten Circuit was one of the original rounds of the Grand Prix motorcycle World Championship during the inaugural season of 1949 and from 1951 to 1954.
 Famous riders who raced here included: Hans Stärkle, Freddie Frith and Geoff Duke.
 Italian racer Omobono Tenni was killed at Bremgarten during practice for the 1948 event.

 Lap records

-The official race lap records at the Circuit Bremgarten are listed as:
+The fastest official race lap records at the Circuit Bremgarten are listed as: